Face Off (Breaking Bad): Awards

-The episode was nominated for seven Primetime Emmy Awards at the 64th ceremony, including Outstanding Directing for a Drama Series for Vince Gilligan; Outstanding Guest Actor in a Drama Series for Mark Margolis; Outstanding Cinematography for a Single-Camera Series; Outstanding Single-Camera Picture Editing for a Drama Series; Outstanding Sound Editing for a Series; Outstanding Sound Mixing for a Comedy or Drama Series (One-Hour); and Outstanding Special Visual Effects in a Supporting Role.
+The episode was nominated for seven Primetime Emmy Awards at the 64th ceremony: Outstanding Directing for a Drama Series for Vince Gilligan; Outstanding Cinematography for a Single-Camera Series; Outstanding Single-Camera Picture Editing for a Drama Series and Outstanding Sound Mixing for a Comedy or Drama Series (One-Hour); Outstanding Guest Actor in a Drama Series for Mark Margolis; Outstanding Sound Editing for a Series and Outstanding Special Visual Effects in a Supporting Role.
 Editor Skip Macdonald won the ACE Eddie Award for Best Edited One-Hour Series for Commercial Television for this episode.
-Gilligan was nominated for the Directors Guild of America Award for Outstanding Directorial Achievement in Dramatic Series.
+Gilligan won the Directors Guild of America Award for Best Directing in a Drama Series and received a nomination to Writers Guild of America Award for best episodic drama.
 The episode also received nominations for Outstanding Achievement in Sound Mixing for Television Series at the Cinema Audio Society Awards; Best Sound Editing in Television – Short Form: Sound Effects and Foley at the Golden Reel Awards; and Outstanding Supporting Visual Effects in a Broadcast Program at the Visual Effects Society Awards.